nbusseneau/hephaistos/README.md

 ### Custom resolution

-By default, Hephaistos patches a custom resolution in the [`ProfileX.sjson` configuration file](https://www.pcgamingwiki.com/wiki/Hades#Configuration_file.28s.29_location), by updating its `WindowWidth`/`WindowHeight` and `X`/`Y` values.
+By default, Hephaistos patches a custom resolution in the [`ProfileX.sjson` configuration file](https://www.pcgamingwiki.com/wiki/Hades#Configuration_file.28s.29_location) by updating its `WindowWidth`/`WindowHeight` and `X`/`Y` values.

 This has two advantages:

 - Ensure the game runs at the preferred resolution.
-  - Useful for users which had inadvertently switched up their resolutions from the game settings.
+  - Useful when inadvertently switching to a wrong resolution from the game settings.
+  - Useful when playing Hades on a secondary monitor.
 - Allow running the game in windowed mode at a specific size.
   - Useful for choosing your own window size in windowed mode.
   - Useful for spanning the game window over multi-monitor without Eyefinity / Surround.

-  - This was not possible by default as window size is static: only the resolutions from the main display are offered from the game settings and the game window cannot be freely resized.
+Neither of these are possible in the vanilla game: only the resolutions from the main display are offered from the game settings and the game window cannot be freely resized.

 Use `--no-custom-resolution` if you wish not to force custom resolution through `ProfileX.sjson`.